2403tales/2403tales.github.io/src/routes/posts/js-quirks-sorting-array-of-numbers.md

 Imagine sitting on your chair, developing a UI for your client.
 Work is progressing at a steady pace, and you’re trying to figure out a way to optimize the rendering of a component.

 Suddenly it hits you that if you sort the array you’re sending to your component, then you might be able to reduce the rendering time and improve the UX simultaneously.
-So you fold your shirt and get started on the task.
+So you fold your sleeves and get started on the task.

 ## Problem Statement